Emily Dickinson Lexicon

 democrat, n.
 [Fr. démocrate < Fr. démocratie, democracy < Gk. δημοκρατία, popular, government.] (webplay: men).

-- Politician; advocate for democracy; one who is for government by the people, especially who favors the extension of rights to all classes of people.
+- Politician; advocate for a democratic republic; one who favors the extension of rights to all classes of people; [personification] Death; fate of all human beings.

 demolish (-es), v.
 [Fr. démoliss- < L. dēmōlīrī, throw down, demolish, destroy.] (webplay: wall).